fastify/fastify/docs/Guides/Database.md

 optional, it should be used for all migrations as it makes it easier for everyone to know which changes are made in a migration.

-In our example we are going to have a single migration that creates a `users` table and we are going to use `Postgrator` to run the migration.
+In our example, we are going to have a single migration that creates a `users` table and we are going to use `Postgrator` to run the migration.

 > Run `npm install pg postgrator` to install dependencies needed for the